mertsinanoz/measuring-similarity/README.md

 The packages required to run the scripts are specified in the ‘requirements.txt’ file.

 # Usage and Explanations
-In the ‘data_acquisition_...’ files, Tanimoto coefficients based on five different fingerprints and the adjacency matrix of all isomer pairs are calculated separately for undecane, dodecane and tridecane isomers.
+The files ‘data_acquisition_undecanes’, ‘data_acquisition_dodecanes’ and ‘data_acquisition_tridecanes’ contain codes to calculate Tanimoto coefficients based on five different fingerprints and Tanimoto coefficients based on the adjacency matrices of all isomer pairs separately for undecane, dodecane and tridecane isomers, respectively.

 In the ‘data_acquisition_undecanes’, the code for undecanes uses the files ‘isomer11.pkl’ and ‘isomers_of_undecanes.xlsx’ as input.